This FAQ contains questions not answered in the Process Details document. Please review this document if your questions are not answered below.

 – Information on the basic social and communication deficits associated with autism, and challenges individuals with autism may have in navigating social relationships.
 Methods that can be used to help individuals improve their social skills.
 Recognition of the differences in language and communication.

-For the first contract year, this measure solely requires submission of an attestation.
-As outlined on the attestation form, the provider is expected to produce documentation demonstrating the Residential Provider meets the requirements for all items checked upon request by ODP.
+As outlined in the attestation, the provider is expected to produce documentation demonstrating the Residential Provider meets the requirements for all items checked upon request by ODP.

 While there are varying definitions of polypharmacy, the term typically refers to the simultaneous use of multiple drugs (such as 5 or more) by a single individual for one or more conditions, or multiple drugs used by an individual for a single ailment or condition.
 Since this measure is evaluated by providers’ submission of the use of data to impact individual outcomes over time based on measurable factors, the provider may determine how they define polypharmacy as part of their submission to ODP.